Please wait while page data are computed.

 Have a good anonymous vote.

 Here are Frequently Asked Questions (FAQ).
-The definitions of the terms voter, observer, author etc. are in the Help tab.
+The definitions of the terms voter, observer, creator etc. are in the 'Help' tab.

 1. What is ADoodle.org?

-5. What information is shared between the participant?
+6. What information is shared among the participants?

 ADoodle.org is a website to organize, in a very simple way, an anonymous survey or vote.

-- The vote is anonymous, not the list of potential voters and observers.
+- The cast vote is anonymous, not the list of potential voters and observers.

 - The vote is even doubly anonymous.
-No one knows who has voted.* No one knows what a voter has voted.* The reason is that the machine only recognizes random vote tickets.
+No one knows who has voted.* No one knows what a voter has voted.* The reason is that the vote machine only recognizes random personal vote tickets.

-- Also internally, the vote machine do not know who has voted.* The reason is that the temporary relation between the vote ticket and the email is erased at the first connection of the voter, before the voter has even voted or not.
+- Also internally, the vote machine does not know who has voted.* The reason is that the temporary relation between the personal vote ticket and the email is erased at the first connection of the voter, before the voter has even voted or not.

-- Each voter receives an email with a vote ticket.
-The vote ticket is a random number that does not contain any information on the email.
+- Each voter receives an email with a personal vote ticket.
+The personal vote ticket is a random number that does not contain any information on the email.

-- The server itself erases the relation between the email and the vote ticket as soon as a voter connexion occurs after a survey has started.
-The email lists are also completely erased after the end of the survey.
+- The server itself erases the relation between the email and the personal vote ticket as soon as a voter connexion occurs after a vote has started.
+The email lists are also completely erased after the end of the vote.

-- With this procedure one can vote anonymously, from the survey author side, from the other participant sides, even from the vote machine side.
+- With this procedure one can vote anonymously, from the vote creator side, from the other participant sides, even from the vote machine side.

 - There is no public information about a created survey.
-Only the voters and the observers receive information about the survey they belong to.
+Only the voters and the observers receive information about the vote they belong to.
 So the question is actually: what information is available within the participant group?

 - All the participants share the same information about a created survey: voter and observer lists, title, question, choices, dates etc.

-- The survey author does not have more or less information than any other participants.
+- The vote creator does not have more or less information than any other participants.
 S/He is simply the person who creates the survey.
-The survey author does not have special powers.
+The vote creator does not have special powers.

-- Since the email list of voters is received by all the participants, each involved participant can control the conformity of the list with what has been announced by or agreed with the survey author.
+- Since the email list of voters is received by all the participants, each involved participant can control the conformity of the list with what has been announced by or agreed with the vote creator.